Val-Cantarelli/Meta-AWS-Capstone/backend/README.md

 - API Gateway (optional): if using stage `/v1`, tweak pagination to rewrite links (commented in `production.py`).

 ## Frontend Coverage and Manual Testing
 Some API capabilities are not exposed in the web UI.
-Use Postman or curl to exercise them directly:
+Use Insomnia or curl to exercise them directly:

 - Categories: POST/PUT/PATCH/DELETE (admin only)
 - Groups: `/api/groups/(manager|delivery-crew)/users` to list, add by `username`, and remove by `userId` (admin or manager)